R-Finance/rfinance/content/diversity.md

 The lack of diversity in the fields of statistical programming and software development are well known.
 So too, is the general case in finance.
-As quantitative finance lives at this intersection, R/Finance would like to be part of the solution.
+As quantitative finance lives at this intersection, osQF would like to be part of the solution.
 Thus, we want to take this opportunity to invite all persons to join us in learning and contributing to these exciting and innovative areas of study.